Qumulo/docs/qumulo-nexus-configuration-guide/creating-registration-key-nexus-remote-support.md

 sidebar: qumulo_nexus_configuration_guide_sidebar
 ---

-A _registration key_ works like a one-time password (it is valid for 14 days).
-It associates your Qumulo cluster with your Qumulo Nexus account.
+A _registration key_ associates your Qumulo cluster with your Qumulo Nexus account.
+It works like a one-time password and it is valid for 14 days after being created.

 To generate a registration key, you must have administrative access to your organization's Nexus account.